The difference between secured and unsecured credit cards

 Does a secured or unsecured credit card build credit faster?

-One type of credit card doesn’t build credit faster than another.
+One type of credit card doesn’t build credit faster than the other.
 Building credit takes time.
-When used responsibly, both secured and unsecured credit cards can help build your credit and improve your credit scores.
-Responsible use includes things like paying on time and staying below your credit limits.
+When used responsibly, you can build credit and improve your credit scores with both secured and unsecured credit cards.
+Responsible use includes things like paying by your due date and staying below your credit limits.

 Will a secured card raise my credit scores?